polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 Of Existence pallet.

-In the following sections, we have the required code blocks you can **copy and paste** into your now empty `pallet/template/src/lib.rs` file _in order_ to create this PoE pallet.
+In the following sections, we have the required code blocks you can **copy and paste** into your

 ### Pallet Imports and Dependencies